 Need-to-know: If a blood test detects elevated levels of transaminases (AST and ALT), you need to check your CK level.
 These transaminases can come from both muscle or the liver.
 CK can only come from muscle.
 Finding an elevated level of CK may prevent unnecessary liver tests.

-In November 2018, Sanofi Genzyme partnered with PerkinElmer Genomics to offer a complimentary genetic testing program to several disorders including Limb Girdle Muscular Dystrophies.
-One of the highlights of the program is the LGMD panel that looks at the sequences of 105 genes associated with LGMDs and other myopathies.
+- In November 2018, Sanofi Genzyme partnered with PerkinElmer Genomics to offer a complimentary genetic testing program to several disorders including Limb Girdle Muscular Dystrophies.
+One of the highlights of the program is the LGMD panel that looks at the sequences of 98 genes associated with LGMDs and other myopathies.
 Importantly, the LGMD Testing Program previously managed by the MDA has been rolled over into the Lantern Project.
+Link to website

 Additional organizations and companies providing genetic testing services: